Polyhymnia: Etymology

 Polyhymnia's name comes from the Greek words "poly", meaning "many", and "hymnos", which means "praise".

 Appearance

 Polyhymnia is depicted as serious, pensive and meditative, and often holding a finger to her mouth, dressed in a long cloak and veil and resting her elbow on a pillar.
 Polyhymnia is also sometimes credited as being the Muse of geometry and meditation.

 In Bibliotheca historica, Diodorus Siculus wrote, "Polyhymnia, because by her great (polle) praises (humnesis) she brings distinction to writers whose works have won for them immortal fame...".

 Family

 As one of the Muses, Polyhymnia is the daughter of Zeus and the Titaness Mnemosyne.
-She was also described as the mother of Triptolemus by Cheimarrhoos, son of Ares, and of the musician Orpheus by Apollo.
+She was also described as the mother of Triptolemus by Cheimarrhoos, son of Ares, and of the musician Orpheus by Oeagrus.

 Dedications

 On Mount Parnassus, there was a spring sacred to the Muses.
 It was said to flow between two big rocks above Delphi, then down into a large square basin.
 The water was used by the Pythia, who were priests and priestesses, for oracular purposes including divination.